Glenrunc/Hack-Compiler-Suite/README.md

 # Assembler for Hack Architecture

 The Hack computer is described in Chapter 5 of the [Nand2Tetris book](https://github.com/jherskow/nand2tetris/blob/master/nand2tetris%20BOOK.pdf).
-This C++ assembler is not optimized.
+This assembler is not optimized.
 Feel free to clone the repo and submit a PR.

 ## Overview